 Popcorn is special...not like field corn.
 Different varieties like different conditions.
 Along with Mother Nature, the popcorn seed growers are key as they produce the seed varieties we plant, they are constantly trying to improve.
 As farmers, we need to be true observers of nature and we have to take care of the soil.
 It's a combination of many factors, only some of which we control.

-Where to Buy: Find their popcorn at Brennan’s Markets in Wisconsin.
+🛒 Where to Buy: Find their popcorn at Brennan's or Woodman's Markets in Wisconsin.
 You can also purchase it directly from them by visiting their website.

-While in most areas of the country right now it is too late to plant popcorn for this year to grow yourself.
 Growing your own popcorn gets you the opportunity to taste different types you won't find in any store.
 My favorite source for buying popcorn is Baker Creek Heirloom Seeds.
 They offer a fantastic selection of popcorn varieties of different colors, flavors, and textures.
 You can see if they had any of the varieties mentioned post (I know they do Dakota Black) or find something new to try.